top of page

 Heavenly Village in Lake Tahoe

-Heavenly Village in South Lake Tahoe is home to restaurants, shops, art galleries, and live music.
-In the winter, there's an ice skating rink and in the summer, there's miniature golf.
-This is also where you can take the gondola up Heavenly Mountain.
-This is something I haven't done yet, because at $60 bucks a ticket, I feel it's way too overpriced.
+Heavenly Village in South Lake Tahoe is filled with restaurants, shops, art galleries, and live music.
+In the winter, the ice skating rink is open, and in the summer, you’ll find miniature golf in the same spot.
+This is also where you can take the year-round gondola up Heavenly Mountain to an observation deck at 8,100 feet, offering some pretty stunning views of Lake Tahoe.

 5. Valhalla Pier